spcl/serverless-benchmarks/docs/platforms.md

 sebs docker build --image-type build --language python --deployment aws --architecture x64 --language-version 3.11 --multi-platform
 ```

-When rebuilding build images (not necessary for regular users, only for developers), make sure that your Docker installation supports multi-platform images,
-e.g., you use `containerd` image store.
+When rebuilding build images (not necessary for regular users, only for developers), make sure that your Docker installation supports multi-platform images, e.g., [you use `containerd` image store](https://docs.docker.com/engine/storage/containerd/) - old Docker installations might not change the storage type after an upgrade to Docker 29.0, where `containerd` is the default.

 ## Cloud Account Identifiers